askpng/solarpowered/README.md

 > Packages are being adjusted very frequently and the README is not always up-to-date.
 Refer to the `.yml`s instead.

 - `butter` by [zhangyuannie](https://github.com/zhangyuannie/butter) for BTRFS snapshots (I don't do BTRFS snapshot restores, but it's still nice to have.
 Might eventually switch to BTRFS Assistant for the maintenance utilities)
-- `blackbox-terminal` as the default fallback terminal
+- `blackbox-terminal` as the default terminal
 - `epson-inkjet-printer-escpr` and `epson-inkjet-printer-escpr2`
 - `fastfetch`
 - `fish`